 Determine what your worst triggers are and try to stay clear of them for at least a couple of weeks until the worst cravings subside.
 Such triggers may include your morning coffee, social events and gatherings, and drinking alcohol.
 While some of these are easier to give up than others, you can try replacing them by doing something that relaxes you instead, such as drawing, taking walks, exercising and so on.

 Exercising is a great way to avoid triggers and relapses and has many more benefits, such as:

 - Decreasing your cravings and withdrawal symptoms

-- Decreasing your appetite and helping you lose those inevitable extra pounds that you’ll gain as a result of quitting smoking
+- Decreasing your appetite and helping you lose weight

 - Improving your mood and much more

 3. Set a timer